 2. The Three-Ply Micro Particulate Layer

 The second layer of the mask blocks particulates such as PM2.5.
-It is tested to filter 99.79%+ of particles as small as PM0.3, outperforming N95 masks.
+Filters meet N99 standard, filtering 99.79%+ of particles as small as PM0.3, outperforming N95 masks.
 The textile is a three-ply non-woven melt-blow polypropylene, a thermoplastic polymer used in a range of applications.

 The blow moulding process begins with melting down the polymer and forming it into a “parison” – a ball of liquid.
 High velocity air is then passed through to attenuate the filaments and create a fibrous web.
 The random fibre orientation this triggers is advantageous because it creates a better mesh to trap particles.
 The textile is also created with a high surface area, meaning a greater percentage of particulates are captured as they pass through the filter.

 3. Military Grade Carbon Filter

 Unlike the Basic Mask, our Pro Mask is completed with the inner filter which is made from a 100% pure activated carbon cloth, which was originally invented by the UK Ministry of Defence.
 It was then extensively developed and made into a product for use in chemical, biological and nuclear warfare protection, of the type used by armed forces around the world.
 We hold the exclusive global rights for this material for use in a consumer pollution mask.
 You won’t find it in any other mask outside of the military.